Configuration

 Image default size

 By default, images are resized to 500px for places and 600px for trips.
-You can override these default values by setting them in the config.yml:
+You can override these default values by setting them in the config.env:

 Higher numbers will lead to higher disk usage.